Hoogly/hoogly.github.io/src/content/blog/drowning-in-data-starving-for-dialogue.md

 Ultimately, leadership isn't about interpreting data; it's about connecting with people.
 Our dashboards can tell us what has happened, but only our humanity can change what happens next.

 I'd love to hear your thoughts.
 What are the "off-dashboard" signals you've learned to watch for?
 How have you brought someone back from the brink of disengagement?

+If you’d like to discuss this further, feel free to lock in a time via [Mohit’s calendar.](https://calendly.com/hoogly/mohit-midha)